 Where a judgment directs an account of legacies then, subject to any directions contained in the will or codicil in question, and to any order made by the Court, interest shall be allowed on each legacy at the rate of 5% per annum beginning at the expiration of one year after the death of the testator.

-6 — Certificates of the Master
+Division 6 — Masters’ and registrars’ certificates

+[Heading inserted in Gazette 22 Feb 2008 p.
+639.]

 25. Master’s certificate